We hold a rich collection of oil paintings, sculpture and historical furniture from the India Office collections.

 What is available online?

-The Library’s collection of paintings has been digitised and available to view of BBC Your Paintings.
+The Library's collection of oil paintings have been digitised and can be viewed on ArtUk.

 What is available in our Reading Rooms?India Office oil paintings, sculpture and furniture are restricted due to their fragile nature and special handling requirements.
 Viewing is by appointment only, Monday to Friday.
 For appointment details, please email email@example.com